• 4,000 firms

 Baby boomers are work-centric

-World War II and the aftereffects of the Great Depression[2] shaped much of the baby boomer work ethic and view on money.
+World War II and the aftereffects of the Great Depression[2] shaped much of the baby boomer’s work ethic and view on money.

-Baby boomers grew up with a general motto: “Work hard and you’ll get ahead.”
-Simply working hard will earn them success.
-This mentality resulted in the baby boomer work ethic of spending much of their time on their job and less time on personal relationships.
+Baby boomers grew up with a general motto: “Work hard, and you’ll get ahead.”
+Simply working hard earned them success.
+This mentality resulted in the baby boomer’s work ethic of spending much of their time on their jobs and less time on personal relationships.

 Baby boomers value workplace visibility

-A large part of the baby boomer work ethic is workplace visibility.
-This means they like to be recognized for their work or moved up in their organization.
-This trait plays into how work-centric baby boomers are.
+A large part of the baby boomer’s work ethic is workplace visibility.
+This means they like to be recognized for their work or promoted in their organization.
+This trait contributes to their work-centric nature.

 If you have any baby boomers as employees, take note of their need for frequent feedback, especially if it’s positive.
 An incentive program would also help them be motivated.